 The bog’s sphagnum moss creates acidic and low nutrient conditions.
 When these factors combine with cool temperatures, only specialized plants can thrive.
 Seventeen species of orchids and all three carnivorous plants found in Pennsylvania grow in or near the bog.
-Bog visitors are also treated to a sea of sedges and leatherleaf shrubs, fuzzy tufts of arctic cotton grass, multi-colored viburnums, cranberries and blueberries.
-Those looking for wildlife may see amphibians, beaver and uncommon birds.
+The bog also has a sea of sedges and leatherleaf shrubs, fuzzy tufts of arctic cotton grass, multi-colored viburnums, cranberries, and blueberries.
+Those looking for wildlife may see amphibians, beavers, and uncommon birds.

 Explore natural areas for more information.

 Black Moshannon State Park is high atop the Allegheny Front.
 Enjoy cool summer days and excellent winter activity conditions made possible by the unique geology of the park.
 Two features chill the park: high elevation and a slight basin shape that traps cooler, heavier air.
 Because of this, many plants and animals (leatherleaf, Canada warbler) normally only observed farther north can be seen here near the southern edge of their range.